DataONEorg/matlab-dataone/README.md

 	      End XSB (cputime 0.05 secs, elapsetime 4.22 secs)
         ```

-   * **Install XSB on Mac/Linux** Download the XSB tar package (version 3.7.0) from [here](https://sourceforge.net/projects/xsb/files/xsb/3.7%20%28Clan%20MacGregor%29/XSB.tar.gz/download).
-Then, Unpack the tarball in some directory.
-This should create a subdirectory, called `XSB`, which contains the XSB sources.
-In the terminal, type

-       ```sh
-  	     cd XSB/build
-  	     ./configure
-  	     ./makexsb
-	   ```

-     Next, you might add the path to the XSB executable to the `PATH` variable.
-For example, in a ~/.bashrc file, add this line:

-	    ```sh
-	    export PATH="/path/to/xsb-3.7/bin:$PATH"
-	    ```

 * **Graphviz**: a Graph Visuzlization Software for Unix and Windows.
 It is available at [Graphviz homepage](http://www.graphviz.org).
 The download and installation page for Graphviz is at  [here](http://www.graphviz.org/Download.php).

+    * For **Mac/Linux**, please click "Agree" to accept the agreement.
+Then, you are directed to a download webpage.
+Please choose the proper install package.
+For example, on Mac, we use the version graphviz-2.38.0.pkg.
+When the package is downloaded to your local computer, move the mouse to the "graphviz-2.38.0.pkg", right click, a window will be popped and ask you whether you want to open it, choose "Open".
+Then, please follow the installation procedure and accept all default configurations.
+When the installation is completed, you might check the `dot` command in a terminal by typing

+	   ```sh
+	     my_home$ which dot
+		 /usr/local/bin/dot
+	   ````

-For Windows platform, please download `graphviz-2.38.msi` installer package and start the installer file.
+    * For **Windows**, please download `graphviz-2.38.msi` installer package and start the installer file.
 You might accept all default configurations.
 Please confirm if the `dot` command is available by typing the command below.
 If not, then first determined directory containing dot.exe binary (`C:\Program Files (x86)\Graphviz2.38\bin`) and added the directory containing the dot executable to my Windows PATH variable.

       ```sh
        C:\Users\my_home> dot
          'dot' is not recognized as an internal or external command, operable program or batch file.
       ```

 * **Install Git for Windows**: please download `Git` for Windows from https://git-for-windows.github.io/.
 Run the downloaded `Git-2.11.1-64-bit.exe` and accept default configuration.
 Then, finish installation.
 Please check the `git` command in the command shell by typing `git --version`.
 Next, you might add the `path to bash executable` included with "Git for Windows" (`C:\Program Files\Git\bin`) to my Windows `path` variable so that the bash script can run on the command prompt directly.